-The classroom, schoolyard, bathrooms, and school bus are just a few of the many places where students can catch contagions.
-Here are a few more common sources of school illness that you and your children should be aware of.
+The classroom, playground, and school bathrooms are just a few of the many places where students can catch contagions.
+Here are a few more sources for illness you may be unaware of—and how your child can avoid getting sick at school.

-According to the New York Times, about five years ago, a rash of nasty infections started cropping up across the country, and the culprit was found to be MRSA, more commonly known as staph—a bacteria that is resistant to many antibiotics.
+According to the New York Times, in 2007, a rash of nasty infections started cropping up across the country, and the culprit was found to be MRSA, more commonly known as staph—a bacteria that is resistant to many antibiotics.

-Young children are susceptible to catching skin infections that arise from this bacteria, and it can live in warm, damp environments — like wet gym towels or gym equipment that hasn’t been wiped down.
+Young children are susceptible to catching skin infections that arise from this bacteria, and it can live in warm, damp environments such as wet gym towels or gym equipment that hasn’t been wiped down.

 Your children don’t have to be sitting behind an idling bus to feel the effects of exhaust fumes.
 In fact, exhaust in the surrounding air can be drawn in by the building’s ventilation system, bringing toxins into the school.

 If fumes from the bus start to pollute the air in a school’s classrooms or hallways, students and staff members could start displaying a number of uncomfortable symptoms, including asthma and respiratory infection.
 Be alert to any coughing or wheezing symptoms your child starts exhibiting and see if his classroom is situated near the parking lot.

 This all-important system of tubes running throughout the school can have plenty of problems.
 If AC or heating units get blocked by a janitor’s trashcan or a student’s backpack, it can reduce airflow, which leads to one or more potential conditions that could have your kid feeling under the weather.